 Liberia – Nosara – Dominical – Pavones – Dominical – Tarrazu – Orosi – San Jose – Santa Teresa – Tamarindo – Avellanas – Liberia

 Getting two weeks to myself is a pretty rare event these days, and spending it in surfing in Costa Rica on a surfing and coffee exploration mission is pretty much as good as it gets.
 I’ve been to Costa Rica many times over the years, beginning over 20 years ago, so I’ve seen a lot of changes.
 However, I’ve had the tendency to go back to old favorite spots, generally up in the Guanacaste peninsula and I intended to cover a lot of new ground.

 I’ve also never built my trip around meetings with local groups and people tackling issues from the environment, to education, to helping refugees.

-So this trip was going to be different.
+So this surf trip to Costa Rica was going to be different.

 For me this meant three days in Playa Guiones, although it’s more frequently referred to as Nosara which is the little town right up the road but not right on the beach (so be careful what you plug into your Google maps).

 I’ll refer to it as Nosara since that’s what most people do.

 The red-eye arrived into the Liberia airport at 6:30 in the morning, leaving plenty of time to get to Nosara and get in the water on that first day.
 It’s about a three hour drive and includes in hindsight some of the worst roads in Costa Rica.